-‘He’s an NFL quarterback’: Jacob Eason’s show against BYU was him at his finest
+‘He’s an NFL quarterback’: Jacob Eason was at his finest against BYU — and others took notice

 That is the beauty of Eason (and occasionally a detriment) – his ability to thread the football into ultra-tight windows, conjuring long gainers out of a seemingly hopeless situation.

 “He throws a lot faster, so he’s going to trust his arm to put them in those windows,’’ Fuller said.
-“You’ve got to be ready any time to be able to catch the ball, whether it’s in traffic or wide open.
+“You’ve got to be ready any time to be able to catch the ball, whether it’s in traffic or wide open.”

 The downside of such confidence was on display late in the third quarter when Eason tried to slip the ball in a window that was essentially closed.
-The Cougars intercepted, a turnover made far more palatable by the Huskies’ huge lead at the time (but less so by the thundering hit Eason absorbed on the Cougar return as he pursued the ball-carrier and instead absorbed a block that floored him; for a brief moment, the Huskies’ season flashed before one’s eyes.
+The Cougars intercepted, a turnover made far more palatable by the Huskies’ huge lead at the time (but less so by the thundering hit Eason absorbed on the Cougar return as he pursued the ballcarrier and instead absorbed a block that floored him; for a brief moment, the Huskies’ season flashed before one’s eyes.
 Eason was a bit wobbly when he stood up, but returned to the game and said afterward he was fine).

 “It’s nice, it’s nice,’’ Petersen said of Eason’s big arm and his ability to rifle the ball between defenders.
 “He just needs to learn to balance how much room he needs.
 He needed a little more on that one.”